In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 Hurdles to Scalability

-Since a document passes through an average of four stages, each being dependent but not related, the team decided to have separate screens for each of them.
-It was done with good reason too:
+Since all documents pass through approximately four independent stages, the team decided to have separate screens for each of them.
+And this was with good reason:

 Most customers have each stage handled at different locations